pcatattacks/bigblackhole-Game/README.md

 START THE GAME BY CALLING THE FUNCTION (bigblackhole).

-# You can EDIT THE DIFFICULTY of the game by -
+# You can EDIT THE DIFFICULTY of the game by:
 - going to line 296 'Turnable Constants' and defining the variable 'asteroid-count' to be a positive integer of your choice.
 The recommended integer is between 10 and 20.
 Go crazy if you wish.
 - Changing the speed of the asteroids by going to line 171 and editing the first and second arguments of the (random-float) function to be more negative numbers.
 The greater the range, the more unpredictable the asteroids.
 The more negative the numbers, the faster the asteroids.